joshdcar/appd-azure-cloud-workshop/labs/app-services/azure-app-service-monitoring.md

 Second Chance parts is an online ecommerce company that that sells autoparts sources from auto junk yards.
 Second Chance Parts has identified Azure App Services as the service of choice because they find the fully managed platform with elastic scaling attractive.

+## Lab Primary Objectives

+* Provision Azure App Services to support the Web UI and APIs with ARM Templates
+* Provision and Azure SQL Database with ARM Templates
+* Deploy the application components to Azure App Services
+* Deploy, Configure, and Validation\Troubleshoot the AppDynamics Agent

 ## Tech Stack
 Second Chance Parts is historically a microsoft shop so they have chosen the following application architecture: